tristan-cavaness/Great-Power-War-Analysis/README.md

 Citation:

-Bolt, Jutta and Jan Luiten van Zanden (2024), �Maddison style estimates of the evolution of the world economy: A new 2023 update�, Journal of Economic Surveys.
+Bolt, Jutta and Jan Luiten van Zanden (2024), “Maddison style estimates of the evolution of the world economy: A new 2023 update”, Journal of Economic Surveys.

 - HYDE 3.3 / Our World in Data